cowboy/node-globule/README.md

 ## Documentation

 ### globule.find
 Returns a unique array of all file or directory paths that match the given globbing pattern(s).
-This method accepts either comma separated globbing patterns or an array of globbing patterns.
+This method accepts either comma separated globbing patterns, an array of globbing patterns, or an array of arrays of globbing patterns.
 Paths matching patterns that begin with `!` will be excluded from the returned array.
 Patterns are processed in order, so inclusion and exclusion order is significant.
 Patterns may be specified as function arguments or as a `src` property of the options object.
+If you specify patterns inside arrays of arrays, each level will glob together, and the results will be flattened without duplicates.

 ```js
 globule.find(patterns [, patterns [, ...]] [, options])